ABOUT BC WITCHCAMP

 Statement to Reclaiming on Anti-racist Practices

-The BC Witchcamp Organizers express our explicit support of the “Statement to Reclaiming on Anti-racist Practices” offered by members of Decolonizing Actions in Reclaiming Communities (DARC).
+The BC Witchcamp organizing team (stitchers) express our explicit support of the “Statement-to-Reclaiming-on-Anti-Racist-Practices” offered by members of Decolonizing Actions in Reclaiming Communities (DARC) in 2019.
 As an organizing cell, we acknowledge that the reflections shared within this statement are common experiences among BIPOC and Mixed Race Reclaiming witches, including members of own camp community, and we center the voices and wisdom of these Reclaiming leaders of color.

-Special thanks to Horizon for drafting this letter.
+Special thanks to Horizon for drafting this response.

 Click to expand below for more details: